Curriculum Vitae

 Observing and Observing Time Awarded

-Time awarded on the following programmes: (i) a joint CXO-HST-VLA-Gemini programme, and time on the LCO network, to comprehensively observe a new FBOT, (ii) two VLT programmes in P108 and P110 to observe a magnetar wind nebula, and rapidly respond to an FRB alert respectively, (iiI) three INT programmes (2020A, 2022B and 2023A) to observe host galaxy candidates of GW sources, (iv) Gemini spectroscopy of a candidate companion star to a magnetar.
+Time awarded on the following programmes: (i) a joint CXO-HST-VLA-Gemini programme, and time on the LCO network, to comprehensively observe a new FBOT, (ii) two VLT programmes in P108 and P110 to observe a magnetar wind nebula, and rapidly respond to an FRB alert respectively, (iiI) four INT programmes (2020A, 2022B, 2023A, 2023B) to observe host galaxy candidates of GW sources, (iv) Gemini spectroscopy of a candidate companion star to a magnetar.
 I am also a member of the STARGATE and ENGRAVE GRB and GW follow-up teams.
 Other experience includes a trip to aid in the comissioning of GOTO in November 2017.

 Astronomy Secretary